-- " Exposure to mature markets, which weighs on the group's profitability - " Modest asset-quality metrics - " Modest tangible common equity (TCE) ratio and regulatory solvency ratios below those of its international peers
+- " Subdued profitability in mature markets, which continues to weigh on the group's bottom-line profitability. - " The full effect of the economic shock, which will unfold during the remainder of the year, with further pressure expected on asset quality and profitability. - " Modest tangible common equity (TCE) ratio and regulatory solvency ratios below those of its international peers